-Usercentrics allows you to set up a 100% individual Privacy or Cookie Banner.
-Whether design, text, data protection strategy (granularity) as well as categorization of integrated technologies - the website operator can individualize his requirements.
-Design your cookie banner according to your ideas and visions, so that it fits 1:1 into the overall website context.
+Usercentrics allows you to set up a 100% individual Privacy or Cookie Banner in terms of design, text, data protection strategy (granularity) as well as categorization of integrated technologies.
+The website operator can thus individualize one’s own requirements.
+Design your cookie banner according to your ideas and visions, so that it fits flawlessly into the overall website context.

-The Privacy Center enables website visitors to define their preferences for which technologies their data may or may not be processed with just one click.
-The control element creates great trust in the user and shows him: Your data is important to us.
+The Privacy Center enables website visitors to define their preferences, as to which technologies their data may or may not be processed and all with just one click.
+The control element creates great trust in the user and shows the user: Your data is important to us.

 The Infocenter informs your users in detail about all technologies integrated on the website.
-Thus, you always meet your information and storage requirements.
+Therefore, you will always meet your information and storage requirements.

 T Mobile AT